kmanichandana/link-in-bio/README.md

 Profile Section: Profile image and name displayed at the top.
 Social Media Links: Easy access to your GitHub, LinkedIn, and Instagram.
 Tutorial Links: Feature clickable tutorial links related to HTML, CSS, and JavaScript.

+To run the code on server, we use the command bin/server